andrey-vorontsov/petridish-project/PetriDish/README.txt

 	Fix known issues:
-		Cells stuck against each other trying to reach the same target Cells misprioritizing their targets by proximity (multiple possible causes, evaluate) Basic GUI
+		Cells stuck against each other trying to reach the same target Cells misprioritizing their targets by proximity (multiple possible causes, evaluate) Strange jitteriness of cells - must be a limitation of the graphics engine (no solution?)
+	Basic GUI
 		Simulation speed control
 			Slider to control speed